dougbutner/web-4/README.md

 communicable

 ## **Degradation of Information**
 Web 3 focuses on storing information forever in a provable way.
 Web 4 introduces a counter-model which may be optionally adopted by any time token based system.
 In this model, information becomes harder and harder to know the more time that passes.
-The agent of this difficulty may be CPU cycles, or some sort of democratic request, where the more people that seek out a particular block of information, the more likely it is to be accessable to the whole.
+The agent of this difficulty may be CPU cycles, or a democratic mechanism requiring a number of people requesting information in a given timespan where the more people that seek out a particular block of information, the more likely it is to be accessible to the whole.

+Difficulty should be incremented with

-Erasing Permanant Records
+### Erasing Permanent Records
+When web 4 is used for social applications

 Systems that store high-fidelity information become increasingly difficult to know something after it happens.
 As a result og the